offlinesec/offlinesec-client/README.md

 # Advantages

-* Quick start: Only you need install client tool using one cli command
+* Quick start: Only you need to install client tool using one cli command
 * Full Transparency.
 All configurations files are open.
 The source code of client application is available to read as well
 * You don't need to invest money to SAP Solution Manager consultants or buy expensive products like Onapsis or SecurityBridge
 * Don't need to create user account in target SAP systems.
 Don't need to install any ABAP code
 * Possibility of customisation.
-Based on predefined check list you can create your own check (probably even not related to Information Security)
+Based on predefined check list you can create your own checks (probably even not related to Information Security)
 * Our database is regularly updated.
 Always base checks are available out-of-box.
-Even you can see what configuration are used by other clients
+Even you can see what configurations are used by other clients
-* Cool reports easy to use with predefined filter options
+* Cool reports, easy to use with predefined filter options

 ## Table of contents